rahulshc/wTools/doc/ArrayFamily.md

   Let´s see now all the different functions that cover the functionality of appending elements to an the array ( the small family of arrayFlatten methods has been included in the last row - it is not related with arrayAppend ):

   The table rows and columns correspond to naming patterns, and by combining them we get the full function names.
-For example the cell of the row *'Array'* and the column *'edOnce'* corresponds to the function *arrayAppendedArrayOnce*.
+For example the cell of the row `Array` and the column `edOnce` corresponds to the function *arrayAppendedArrayOnce*.
 The values inside the cells are the outputs of these functions ( for the example *arrayAppendedArrayOnce* returns the number of appended elements ).

   | **arrayAppend** | **-** | **Once** | **OnceStrictly** | **ed** | **edOnce** | **edOnceStrictly** |
   | :---: | :---: | :---: | :---: | :---: | :---: | :---: |